To All the Guys I Killed Before sneek peek

 Rue

-I crouch next to him, avoiding his weakly flailing limbs, and jerk his fingers away from the gash across his throat, hoping to speed along the exit of blood from his body.
+Brushing aside his weakly flailing limbs, I jerk his fingers away from the gashes across his throat, hoping to speed up the exodus of blood from his body.
+But the asshole insists on clinging to the last threads of his miserable life as the seconds tick by.

 CHAPTER 1

-Two Months Ago
+Three Months Ago

 Rue